 SPOKANE, Wash.
-(AP) — Two 16-year-old boys pleaded not guilty Thursday to murder and other charges in the beating death of an 88-year-old World War II veteran in Spokane nearly seven decades after he was shot in Okinawa and survived.
+(AP) — The two 16-year-old boys charged in the beating death of an 88-year-old World War II veteran have entered not guilty pleas and will be tried in November.

 Demetruis Glenn and Kenan Adams-Kinard are being tried as adults in the case that has sparked nationwide outrage.

-They are accused of beating Delbert "Shorty" Belton to death in his car outside an Eagles Lodge on Aug.
-22.
+They are accused of beating Delbert "Shorty" Belton to death in his car outside an Eagles Lodge in Spokane last month.

 A letter found at the home where Adams-Kinard was arrested said they punched Belton three times before taking his wallet and drugs from his pockets, authorities said.